"By

 playing the overshadowing role that they did.
 For the kind of

-newfangled publisher needs is a website and a permission mailing
+a warehouse.
+What a newfangled publisher needs is a website and

 special offers, and more.
 I think you'll find it worth your while